Ann Kindersley

-Ann Kindersley (18 September 1899 – 15 October, 1973) was a Girl Guide leader, trainer and writer.
+Ann Kindersley (18 September 1899 – 15 October 1973) was a Girl Guide leader, trainer and writer.
 She was Commissioner of Girl Guides for France, Belgium, Luxembourg and Italy.

 Personal life

-Ann Molesworth Kindersley was born to John Molesworth Kindersley (1836-1907), a civil servant, and Olive Montagu Kindersley (1873 – 1955) a journalist, while the couple was posted at the Straits Settlement in Penang, Malaysia.
+Ann Molesworth Kindersley was born to John Molesworth Kindersley (1836–1907), a civil servant, and Olive Montagu Kindersley (1873–1955) a journalist, while the couple was posted at the Straits Settlement in Penang, Malaysia.
 She was the niece of Sir Robert Kindersley, 1st Baron Kindersley.

 In the 1920s Kindersley was in a relationship with Helen Whitaker, a fellow Girl Guiding executive.
 By 1930 Kindersley was living in Fareham, Berkshire.

-In 1931 she met Rt Rev Ronald Stanhope More O’Ferrall (1890 –1973), the Bishop of Madagascar, also known as the “Boy Scout Bishop”.
+In 1931 she met Rt Rev Ronald Stanhope More O’Ferrall (1890–1973), the Bishop of Madagascar, also known as the "Boy Scout Bishop".
 They married on 17 April 1934 at Christ Church, Mayfair, moving to Madagascar after the wedding.
-They lived at the Bishop's house in Antanarivo and had two children.
+They lived at the Bishop's house in Antananarivo and had two children.
 In 1940 O’Ferrall resigned from his position due to ill health and they returned to UK where they lived in Derby until 1953, moving to Cranham, Gloucestershire, then Hyde, Hampshire.
 Kindersley died in Bemerton, Salisbury.

 Girl Guides

-In November 1919, Kindersley travelled to Belgium to train new Girl Guide leaders in methods of Guiding “as practiced in England”.
+In November 1919, Kindersley travelled to Belgium to train new Girl Guide leaders in methods of Guiding "as practiced in England".
 In 1920 she was involved in discussions with the Young People's Party of Germany in an attempt to establish the Guiding movement in the country.
 In the 1920s she established a Girl Guide company among English girls in Cologne, who were there as part of the Rhine Army Occupation.
-By 1924, she was the Girl Guides’ District Commissioner for Newbury, a representative of Guides for Belgium and Luxembourg and also sat on the Girl Guide International Council.
+By 1924, she was the Girl Guides' District Commissioner for Newbury, a representative of Guides for Belgium and Luxembourg and also sat on the Girl Guide International Council.
 Between 1928 and 1930 she was Division Commissioner for Andover.

 By 1930, in addition to her role on the Girl Guide International Council, Kindersley was a member of the Brighton Association of Girl Guides and Commissioner for Girl Guides in France, Belgium, Luxembourg and Italy.
 From 1930 to 1931, at the invitation of the Provincial Commissioner for the Bombay Presidency, she spent 18 months supervising the training and organisation of the Girl Guide movement in India.
 She travelled all over the country and, in her spare time, spent time working for various church societies.
-She returned to UK after her health “broke down”.
+She returned to UK after her health "broke down".

 In 1931 she stood in for the Chief Guide, Lady Baden-Powell, at the Sussex County Ranger Rally.
 In 1932, as Girl Guide Commissioner for Paris, together with Mrs Mark Kerr, she arranged a conference for European Guides in Paris.
 In 1933 she was Camp Advisor for Girl Guides in Belgium, France and Italy.